KyN76/tymon/README.md

 # Tymon
-Wiktionary etymology scrapper for French and English words.
+Wiktionary etymology scraper for French and English words.

 ## Introduction
 Tymon is a language tool which make HTTP request to Wiktionary and extract the etymology of a specified word.
 Every word with an etymology section in a Wiktionary page can be requested through Tymon.